 Saturday features the GP Moto-X Country Racing!

 The GP-style Moto-X Country racing is a hybrid event combining elements of off-road racing and motocross into one unique competition.
 Taking place over a roughly three-mile course, racers will encounter woods sections intermittently separated by big European-style grass track areas.
 There are classes for all ages and skill levels, and you don’t even have to be a “Vet” rider to participate!
-All classes will race (2) 30-minute motos on this hybrid course with a unique teaser, as sections of the track will also be used for the upcoming Mason-Dixon GNCC to be held October 10 and 11.
+All classes will race (2) 30-minute motos on this hybrid course.

 The afternoon will feature a Vintage Bike Show, numerous Vintage Contests with the opportunity to win some great prizes, and a Swap Meet.
 So clean out your garage, shine up those vintage items and get ready to show-off your sh**… stuff at the Country Club of Motocross.

-It has now been 22 years since we lost Big Dave in 1998.
+It has now been 23 years since we lost Big Dave in 1998.
 This presents us with the opportunity to make this year’s Big Dave Vet Homecoming the best yet.
 This event is a fun, laid back and enjoyable weekend with friends.
-This is exactly the kind of event that Big Dave enjoyed, so join us September 19 and 20 as we honor Big Dave by doing the thing he enjoyed the most – racing with his friends.
+This is exactly the kind of event that Big Dave enjoyed, so join us September 18 and 19 as we honor Big Dave by doing the thing he enjoyed the most – racing with his friends.

 High Point Raceway is also pleased to announce Bob Show as our DC Vet Homecoming Ambassador.
 Bob Show runs the Western Pa's Motocross Time Machine Group on Facebook and frequently treats us to a look back at early years of racing in Western PA.
 Make sure you join the group so you too can enjoy all the remarkable memories of the greatest sport on earth.